 Once a submission is approved for publication, all updates are "frozen," and the publication editor provides final review and editing in preparation for digital publishing on EIX.

 Review Process and Selecting Review Editors

 Editor reviews are part of a powerful feedback loop contained within EIX.
 This mechanism enables the users who make submissions to learn quickly about new reviews, editorial feedback, fixes and suggestions.
 This quickly improves the quality of submissions.
-We are growing our community of editors to include many entrepreneurial thought leaders to cover every aspect of entrepreneurship and innovation (our "TAGS"), and help each submission reach the largest number of interested and engaged people.
+We are growing our community of editors on our Editorial Board to include many entrepreneurial thought leaders to cover every aspect of entrepreneurship and innovation (our "TAGS"), and help each submission reach the largest number of interested and engaged people.

 The number of editor endorsements required for submission categories are as follows: